Bahnhofstr. 31

 Farchant

-The climbing forest offers challenges for everyone, whether they are climbing for the first time or are professionals, for groups as well as for individualists.
+The climbing forest offers challenges for everyone, whether you are a first-time climber or an expert, for groups or individuals.
 The elements in the climbing forest are unique, varied and creative.
-They were developed by the operators especially for this place and built by hand with great care.
+They were developed by the operators especially for this location and carefully constructed by hand.

 Special highlights: Of the more than 130 climbing elements, 15 are ropeways alone.
 They are between 25 and 90 metres long.
-In one of the medium-difficulty courses, the highest platform is mounted - at a height of 17 metres.
+One of the moderately difficult courses has the highest platform - at a height of 17 metres.

 Wankbahnstraße 3